GNUWorldChannel/PayasOS-20.04.2/README.md

 is temPass as usual.

-If you want a custom 1000, then add it into the db using the script as user id 2.
+If you want a custom 1000, then add it into the db using the script as user id 2. with the file cservice.addme.sql located at /gnuworld/doc/

 ------------------------------------------
 Bugs?: You will tell us :)